resource-watch/ocean-watch-data/datasets/com_030d_rw0_fishing_effort_by_zone/README.md

 This file describes the Fishing Effort by Zone dataset on [Ocean Watch](https://www.oceanwatchdata.org)

 ### Function
-Time spent fishing within each Exclusive Economic Zone (or other zone) disaggregated by year, as detected using an Automatic Identification System (AIS)
+Time spent fishing within within 200 nautical miles of country and territory coastlines (Exclusive Economic Zones), or other zone, disaggregated by year.
+Vessels are detected using an Automatic Identification System (AIS).
+Machine learning models are used to classify vessels and predict when they are fishing.

 ### Source
 Global Fishing Watch